What is a CRM, and How CRM Can Increase Sales?

 They do not understand nor care that they may have spoken to multiple people within your organization - all with varying levels of understanding about the context of the relationship or their specific needs.

-A successful company is one that builds strong relationships with their customers.
+A successful company is one that builds strong relationships with its customers.
 If you’re regularly misplacing your customers’ information (or not recording it at all), then you’re telling them, in no uncertain terms, that you don’t really care about their business.
 That’s a relationship killer.

 That’s where a CRM comes in.